That person may be ill, have a physical or learning disability, or a mental health, drug or alcohol problem.

 Young Carers Service

-From the start of April 2012 we have been doing things differently.
 The main focus of the service is to work with children, young people and their families to help them find support locally to reduce the amount of caring young carers have to do.

 We were asked to make changes to part of the Young Carers Service that is funded by Hertfordshire County Council and NHS Hertfordshire.
 This means we can help more young carers and make a bigger difference to their lives.
 We are pleased that their commitment to young carers continues and that the level of funding remains the same.

 How does the service work?